bradchesney79/Propel3/README.md

 Propel3 is an open-source Object-Relational Mapping (ORM) for modern PHP 7.1+.

 # It is also written and maintained by people better and smarter than I am-- there wasn't an existing Propel3 on packagist.
+There is now...

 So, this github repo and packagist entry exists solely for me to put into my PHP package.json, you are free to use it.
 But, know that once a valid propelorm/propel3 packagist package becomes available that I will begin using that and not maintaining this one.